rgilks/royal-game-of-ur-cli/docs/mcts.md

 ## Introduction

 Monte Carlo Tree Search (MCTS) is a heuristic search algorithm for some kinds of decision processes, particularly games.
 MCTS has been particularly successful in games with high branching factors where alpha-beta pruning is less effective.
-In our implementation of the Royal Game of Ur, MCTS provides a strong and flexible opponent that can adapt to different game situations without requiring extensive domain-specific knowledge.
+In this implementation of the Royal Game of Ur, MCTS provides a strong and flexible opponent that can adapt to different game situations without requiring extensive domain-specific knowledge.

 ## How MCTS Works